 3.7 RELEA SE OF DOMAIN NAMES 18 3.7.1 How are domain names released?
 18 3.7.2 When is it possible to see the release date for a domain name?
 18 3.7.3 Can the Previous registrant recall his domain name from quarantine?
 19 3.7.4 Are domain names released in the order in which they are listed in the file on The Swedish Internet Foundation's website, meaning alphabetically?
 19 3.7.5 Do the releases begin at 4.00 a.m.
 UTC exactly?
 19 3.7.6 How long does the actual release take?
 Are all domain names released at the same time?
-19 3.8 ADDRE SS UPDATES 19 3.8.1 How are address updates handled?
+19 3.8 Addre ESS UPDATES 19 3.8.1 How are address updates handled?
 19 3.8.2 What obligations does the registrar have to send updated information to Registry Services?
 19 3.8.3 If the registrant's information is incorrect, what can we do as registrars?
-19 3.9 CONTA CT ID 19 3.9.1 What happens to contacts of domain names that are transferred to registrars?
+19 3.9 CONTA лст ID 19 3.9.1 What happens to contacts of domain names that are transferred to registrars?
 19 3.9.2 Who creates a contact ID, Registry Services or the registrar?
-20 Is a contact ID registrar unique?
-3.9.4 When is a message sent about the change of a contact ID?
-20 3.10 3.10.1 What is the registrar website?
-21 3.10.2 What happens with the host objects at change of registrars?
+20 3.9.3 Is a contact ID registrar unique?
+20 3.9.4 When is a message sent about the change of a contact ID?
+20 3.10 OTHER 21 3.10.1 What is the registrar website?
+21 3.10.2 ?
+What happens with the host objects at change of registrars?
 21 3.10.3 Can a registrant change an IP address on a registrar's nameserver?
-21 Is the login for the registrar website personal or per registrar?
-Do Registry Services offer registrars the option of synchronizing their system with Registry Services system.
-(Or send a file once a week on domains that a registrar is managing according to the Registry Services?
-3.10.6 When does a registrar receive a "notify" message from Registry Services?
-22 Do Registry Services have a feature for bulk updating of domains?
-Is there any type of EPP command to acquire a list of all domain names for which we are registrars?
-4 US CASE MANAGEMENT MATTERS 4.1 RATION SERVICES - REGISTRAR 7.1 Can Registry Services help a registrar perform a registration service if the registrar is experiencing 7.1.1 operational disruptions or lacks support in their registration system?
-4.1.2 Do Registry Services provide authorization codes to enable the completion of a change of registrar?
-4.1.3 Can Registry Services forward a message to a domain holder whose contact information is not visible in 4.1.3 whois?
-23 ine 4.2 DEACT WHOIS?
-25 IVATION AND QUARANTINED DOMAINS 22 4.2 4.2.1 If requested, can Registry Services move the deactivation date for a domain to prevent deactivation?
-4.2.2 If requested, can Registry Services move the deactivation during the deactivation period?
-4.2.3 If requested, can Registry Services reactivate a domain auring the deactivation period: If requested, can Registry Services reregister domains in quarantine?
-12 RATION SERVICES - REGISTRANT 4.3 If the registrant's registrar cannot be contacted, can Registry Services help the registrant complete the 24 4.3.1 24 122 registration service?
-4.3.2 4.3.3 Can Registry Services help a registrant renew their domain name?
+21 3.10.4 Is the login for the registrar website personal or per registrar?
+22 3.10.5 Do Registry Services offer registrars the option of synchronizing their system with Registry Services syst em?
+(Or send a file once a week on domains that a registrar is managing according to the Registry Services?)
+When does a registrar receive a "notify" message from Registry Services?
+3.10.7 " Do Registry Services have a feature for bulk updating of domains?
+22 3.10.8 Is there any type of EPP command to acquire a list of all domain names for which we are registrars?
+22 4 VARIC OUS CASE MANAGEMENT MATTERS 23 4.1 REGIST IRATION SERVICES - REGISTRAR 23 4.1.1 Can Registry Services help a registrar perform a registration service if the registrar is experiencing operational disruptions or lacks support in their registration system?
+23 4.1.2 4.1.3 Can Registry Services forward a message to a domain holder whose contact information is not visible in whois?
+23 4.2 DEACT IVATION AND QUARANTINED DOMAINS 23 4.2.1 If requested, can Registry Services move the deactivation date for a domain to prevent deactivation?
+23 4.2.2 If requested, can Registry Services reactivate a domain during the deactivation period?
+4.2.3 If requested, can Registry Services reregister domains in quarantine?
+4.3 REGIST FRATION SERVICES - REGISTRANT 4.3.1 If the registrant's registrar cannot be contacted, can Registry Services help the registrant complete the registration service?
+24 4.3.2 Can Registry Services help a registrant complete a new registration?
+4.3.3 Can Registry Services help a registrant renew their domain name?
 4.3.4 Can Registry Services help a registrant update contact information?
-24